mattroid/MachineLearningExperiements/README.md

 I've found a need to dive deeply and learn comprehensivly about a particular subject.
-In my survey of the computer science landscape I find that the applications of machine learning are extreamly interesting and a worth while area of the field to persue in depth.
+In my survey of the computer science landscape I find that the applications of machine learning are a worth while area of the field to persue in depth.

 ## Experiments